Our Team

 Tavae Samuelu (she/her/hers) is the daughter of a pastor from Leulumoega and a nurse from Saleimoa.
 Rooted in fa’a Samoa, she is a storyteller who empowers people to own their narratives, articulate their healing, and resource our movements.

-In 2017, Tavae returned home to Long Beach to serve as the Executive Director of Empowering Pacific Islander Communities (EPIC), where she advocated passionately for Pacific Islanders locally in LA, statewide in CA, and nationally.
+In 2017, Tavae returned home to Long Beach to serve as the Executive Director of a national Pacific Islander nonprofit, where she advocated passionately for her community locally in LA, statewide in CA, and nationally.
 During her five-year tenure, she saw the importance of sustainable leadership and the ways that anchored care can bolster an organization during and after crises.

-Tavae recently joined the Asian Pacific Fund as the Director of Community Initiatives & Grantmaking.
-In addition to that, she serves as a board member for Pacific Islanders In Communications.
+Tavae joined the Asian Pacific Fund as the Director of Community Initiatives & Grantmaking in 2023.
 During the pandemic, she learned that her most important title is Aunty Vae.

 Emily Arakawa